richardgourley/django-wagtail-stepbystep/README.md

 PORT=3306
 ```

-The db host and port number might be different with different setups.
+NOTE!!
+The db host and port number might be different on your machine.

 16. **Import python decouple to read our '.env' file**